Blaire Morseau

 Publications

-Morseau, B. (under review) “Indigenizing Futures in Museum Contexts.”
+Morseau, B. (forthcoming) “Indigenizing Futures in Museum Contexts.”
 In Native Lives, Native Truths, Wali, Alaka and Tom Skwerski (eds.).
 University of Chicago Press.

-Morseau, B. (in production).
+Morseau, B. (2023).
 “Coding Potawatomi Cosmologies: Elements of Bodwéwadmi Futurisms.”
 In The Routledge Companion to Alternative Futurisms, Chattopadhyay, Bodhisattva, Grace Dillon, Isiah Lavender III, and Taryne Jade Taylor (eds.).

 Topash-Caldwell, B. (2020).
 Sovereign Futures in Neshnabé Speculative Fiction, Borderlands Journal, 19(2): 29-62.